kolbyxxf/LumiPy/README.md

 🎧 Experimental Ideas

-One of the things I'd like to experiment with is music playback.
+Music playback is one of the features I'd like to experiment with in the future.

-Potential architecture:
+A possible architecture could look something like this:

         YouTube
            │
            ▼
    Search / Metadata
            │
            ▼
-Audio source
+      Audio Source
            │
            ▼
     Discord Voice
            │
            ▼
         🔊 🎵

-This is currently just an experiment idea, not a finished feature.
+This is currently an experimental idea, not an implemented feature.

 ---